 Most of us follow a hair-styling routine that looks something like this: We haphazardly coat our strands in a heat-styling protectant, turn the curling iron or straightener on and proceed to press the plus button to increase the temperature to some arbitrary number.
-Is 250-degrees too high, too low?
+Is 250 degrees too high or too low?
 What about if you have color-treated hair?

-What Temperature Should You Be Heat Styling Your Hair?
+What Temperature Should Your Hot Tools Be?

 Plainly put, the hotter you go, the more damage you can incur, explains Batanovic.
-“Think of it like this: The finer your hair is, the lower the heat setting needs to be.
-The highest settings should be reserved for the coarsest hair.”
-If you have fine hair, a low temperature of 180- to 280-degrees Fahrenheit will do.
+“Think of it like this: The finer your hair is, the lower the heat setting needs to be,” she says.
+“The highest settings should be reserved for the coarsest hair.”
+If you have fine hair, a low temperature of 180 to 280 degrees Fahrenheit will do.
 This also goes for hair that is color-treated or highlighted — you’ll want to keep the temperature on the lower side to prevent fading and damage.

 It doesn’t matter if you’re using a curling iron, curling rod, flat iron, blowout brush or any other hot tool — the same rules apply.
 If you’re still uncertain what the best temperature for your hair is, Batanovic recommends asking for help.
-“The best person to assess your hair’s ability to take heat is a professional hairdresser.”
+“The best person to assess your hair’s ability to take heat is a professional hairdresser,” she says.
 Next time you’re getting a haircut or color refresh, ask your stylist their thoughts.

-How to Tell If Your Hot Tool Is Set Too High
+How to Tell if Your Hot Tool Is Set Too High

 A telltale sign that you’re using too high of a setting on your hot tool is dryness, for one.
 “Another indicator of heat damage or heat exhaustion is if the hair looks dull instead of shiny [or] you use a hot tool regularly and your ends are splitting or snapping off,” says Batanovic.